 A divergence of the tunnel creating an angle of 40º would have resulted in a more plausible door width.
 Doc’s continuation of the Great Antrum 270 admits to an angle of only 20º.

 A top pivot point for the door is also a problem, as North 120 creates a void where the pivot should exist.

 Looking back up from 290 to the Dividing of the Ways.
 The row of Roman tiles can clearly be seen cemented at an angle into the roof.

 The obvious conclusion is that they are hiding something, closing something off, but what – and why?
 The short answer: nobody yet knows for certain.
 But we can make some educated guesses as to what is behind there.

 This picture shows the last tiles in the row and how they are notched into the wall.
 What we do know is that North 120 runs behind here.
 It would be logical to assume there was once some slot, an aperture, between 290 here and North 120.

 The reason why is less easy to fathom.
 If this is supposed to be a steam channel for Roman Baths, what was the slot doing there in the first place?
 Why lose all your precious heat to somewhere else?
 If, on the other hand this is a ritual site, then the slot could be used have been use for theatrical effects – sounds, smells and smoke.
 We might allow our imagination to run riot.

-Examination of the tunnel profile suggests that the tunnel roof was once rounded uniformly and that it was later cut out to accommodate the tiles.
+Examination of the tunnel profile as it descends suggests that the tunnel roof was once rounded uniformly and that it was later cut into to accommodate a row of Roman tiles.

 Robert Temple with night-lights lit in the lamp niches.
 It’s hard to see why these niches were dotted about so randomly if it wasn’t for some kind of theatrical effect.
 They certainly seem to serve no purpose in a steam channel for a Roman bath.